Average Maternity Leave: Everything You Need to Know

 The FMLA Isn't for Everyone

 The FMLA covers just under 60 percent of American workers.
 Leave under the FMLA is only for women and men who worked 1,250 hours over the last year for an employer with more than 50 workers.
 Twenty percent of working women don't qualify for FMLA leave according to the Center for Economic and Policy Research.
-A Senior Research Adviser at the Society for Human REsource Management, Ellen Galinsky, said that in 2005 employees took 15.2 weeks maternity leave compared to 14.5 in 2016.
+A Senior Research Adviser at the Society for Human Resource Management, Ellen Galinsky, said that in 2005 employees took 15.2 weeks of maternity leave compared to 14.5 in 2016.